Successful brand storytelling is a key component in social media marketing.

 That said, not every story resonates with everyone.
 Some want an adventure, while others dig a romance or want to be taught a lesson in the end.

 Social media storytelling is no different.
 It should be emotional, relatable, and captivating – and all of that depends on your target audience.
 Who you’re speaking to will shape the outline and message of your story.
 To make sure you hit your mark, you need to do some research into your potential audience and the things they enjoy.

 A successful story is well worth any research or production effort.
-Storytelling has the ability to connect you more closely to your customers and speak to them in a way that isn’t about the product itself, but rather the emotions and feelings surrounding it.
+Storytelling for social media has the ability to connect you more closely to your customers and speak to them in a way that isn’t about the product itself, but rather the emotions and feelings surrounding it.